Disable Plugins and Change Theme from phpMyAdmin

 5. Select the wp_options table

-• Take into account if you have a custom database prefix, where wp_ may be replaced with something else.
+• Take into account any custom database prefix, where wp_ may be replaced with something else.

 6. Locate the row called active_plugins